 5. Is there an event app I can download?

 Yes.
 When registering for the Reimagination Summit, you will be prompted to download the event app.
-The app provides the full program, customisable profile, note-taking for sessions, notifications for important updates and means to network with other delegates.
+The app provides the full program, a customisable profile, downloadable resources, notifications for important updates and the functionality to network with other delegates.

 6. What is your refund policy?
 What happens in the case of a cancelled event?